soumelis-lab/ICELLNET/Vignette.md

 db.name.couple=name.lr.couple(db3, type="Subfamily")
 head(db.name.couple)
 ```
 Instead of using the ICELLNET database, it is also possible to use its own database as long as it is correctly formatted with specific columns as below.
-The Family and Subfamily colums correspond to two independant classifications (per family of molecules, or other) of your choice, but each interaction should fit only in one category of the classification (for example, an interaction cannot be classified in "type 1" and also "type 2" cytokines in the ICELLNET database).
+The Family and Subfamily colums correspond to two independant classifications (per family of molecules, or other) of your choice, but each interaction should fit only in one category of the classification (for exemple, an interaction cannot be classified in "type 1" and also "type 2" cytokines in the ICELLNET database).

 |  Ligand 1 | Ligand 2  | Ligand 3  | Ligand 4  | Receptor 1  | Receptor 2  | Receptor 3  |  Receptor 4  |  Receptor 5  | Family | Subfamily | Other family |
 |---|---|---|---|---|---|---|---|---|---|---|---|